 - Salt and pepper, just a bit.

 - Seafood Seasoning.
 I used Old Bay seasoning to make this fish.
 It is available in all U.S. grocery stores.
 I also like Southernmost Blend from Key West Spice Co.
-You can pick them up at Publix and Winn Dixie throughout Florida.
+You can pick them both up at Publix and Winn Dixie throughout Florida.

 - Lemons